-This strawberry rhubarb crisp is sweet tart and nostalgic, sweetened with maple syrup with a crumbly topping of pure oats.
+This strawberry rhubarb crisp is sweet tart and nostalgic, with a golden crumbly topping of oats and cinnamon.
+It’s perfection!

 For the filling